Netherlands

 See also from the Military Forces Abroad page:

-Allied Forces in Central Europe
+Allied Forces in Central / Northern Europe, Netherlands

-Personnel attached to AFCENT in the Netherlands.
-Pre-1992 series.
+Personnel attached to AFCENT, pre-1992 series.

 German forces in the Netherlands

-Netherlands forces in Germany
+>Netherlands forces in Germany

 Back to the country index